 3.4 In the event of cancellation of the Services or termination of this Agreement, subject to any consumer law that cannot be excluded, upUgo Ltd may determine in its absolute discretion whether to refund any advance payment for Services (which shall exclude any costs that are not reimbursed by third parties).

-3.5 If any amount due remains unpaid, upUgo Ltd may charge additional administration costs and interest (both before and after judgment) on the amount unpaid at the rate for the time being that would be applicable if the debt were a qualifying debt under the Late Payment of Commercial Debts (Interest) Act 1998.
+3.5 If any amount due remains unpaid, upUgo Ltd may charge interest (both before and after judgment) on the amount unpaid at the rate for the time being that would be applicable if the debt were a qualifying debt under the Late Payment of Commercial Debts (Interest) Act 1998.

 3.6 upUgo Ltd will render a valid tax invoice to Client on request for all paid Services.